Sparse-grid polynomial interpolation approximation and integration for parametric and stochastic elliptic PDEs with lognormal inputs: Elliptic PDEs with lognormal inputs

 \section{Elliptic PDEs with lognormal inputs}

-In this section, we apply the results in Sections~\ref{Linear Galerkin approximation}--\ref{Integration} to Hermite gpc expansion and polynomial interpolation approximations as well as integration for parametric and stochastic elliptic PDEs with lognormal inputs \eqref{lognormal}.
+In this section, we apply the results in Sections~\ref{Linear Galerkin approximation}--\ref{Integration} to Hermite GPC expansion and polynomial interpolation approximations as well as integration for the parameterized diffusion elliptic equation \eqref{p-ellip} with lognormal inputs \eqref{lognormal}.